JemimaBecker/Part-II-Project_work/Week 4: top_10.md

 ### 8:ENSMUSG00000092283 Gm20412

-within the intron of a Rprd1b (ENSMUSG00000027651)(as is another lncRNA: 2010009K17Rik/ENSMUSG00000100860) and antisense to Tgm2 (ENSMUSG00000037820)
+within the intron of a Rprd1b (ENSMUSG00000027651)(as is another lncRNA: 2010009K17Rik/ENSMUSG00000100860, not significant change) and antisense to Tgm2 (ENSMUSG00000037820)

-Rprd1b promotes cell proliferation and is upregulated in tumours
+Rprd1b promotes cell proliferation and is upregulated in tumours.
+Padj= 1.914443e-11, log2FoldChange= 3.037133 (red)

-upregulation of Tgm2 associated with cancer metastasis and lower survival rates, implicated also in breast cancer
+upregulation of Tgm2 associated with cancer metastasis and lower survival rates, implicated also in breast cancer.
+Padj=5.14246 e-05, log2FoldChange= 2.990424 (red)

 ![](https://github.com/AFS-Part-II-Projects/Jemima_Becker/blob/main/images/Screenshot%202021-02-13%20at%2012.32.27.png)